Gioachino Rossini: Sins of old age: 1855–1868

 One of Rossini's few late works intended to be given in public was his Petite messe solennelle, first performed in 1864.
 In the same year Rossini was made a grand officer of the Legion of Honour by Napoleon III.

 After a short illness, and an unsuccessful operation to treat colorectal cancer, Rossini died at Passy on 13 November 1868 at the age of seventy-six.
 He left Olympe a life interest in his estate, which after her death, ten years later, passed to the Commune of Pesaro for the establishment of a Liceo Musicale, and funded a home for retired opera singers in Paris.
 After a funeral service attended by more than four thousand people at the church of Sainte-Trinité, Paris, Rossini's body was interred at the Père Lachaise Cemetery.
-In 1887 his remains were moved to the church of Santa Croce, Florence.
+In 1887 his remains were moved to the basilica of Santa Croce, Florence.